 At Leeds we want you to benefit from the depth and breadth of the University's expertise, to prepare you for success in an ever-changing and challenging world.
 On this course you broaden your learning through core and/or optional modules.
 Find out more on the Broadening webpages.

 There is a strong emphasis during the foundation year of the programme on helping you to achieve to your full potential.
 Teaching is imaginative and supportive to make sure that you are intellectually stretched and helped through any sticking points in your learning.
 Group sizes are small enough for you to engage actively and be well supported by your peers.

 Methods of assessment during the foundation year reflect those that you will find later in your degree in order to ensure that you are well prepared for continuing study.
 Assessment is a key way of enabling students to learn by doing and feedback from tutors supports this process.

 A-level: CDD excluding critical thinking and general studies.

-GCSE: English, Maths and Science at grade C or above, or equivalent.
+GCSE: English, Maths and Science at grade C/4 or above.

 Select an option from the list above to view alternative qualifications.

 Access to HE Diploma